felixpleiva/respiration_life_stages_crabs/README.md

 Data and code for: Leiva FP, Garcés, C., Verberk, W.C.E.P., Care M., Paschke, K., & Gebauer, P. (2018).
 Differences in the respiratory response to temperature and hypoxia across four life-stages of the intertidal porcelain crab _Petrolisthes laevigatus_.
 Zenodo. http://doi.org/10.5281/zenodo.5120850

 ## Notes
 All processing was done in R. The R folder contains the scripts, numbered consecutively, to reproduce the analyzes and generate tables and figures presented in the manuscript.
-The outputs folder contains the output files of each R scripts.

 ## R packages
 The software and R packages associated with each script are enlisted in the corresponding R session file.